Book Embeddings of k-Map Graphs

-\begin{proof} (i) There is a planar-maximal witness $W$ so that $G = H^2(W)$ and $G'=H^2(\mathcal{P}(W))$ is a planar multi-graph, which is 2-connected, since the faces of $W$, including the outer face, are quadrangles or hexagons \cite{cgp-rh4mg-06}.
+\begin{proof} (i) There is a planar-maximal witness $W$ such that $G = H^2(W)$ and $G'=H^2(\mathcal{P}(W))$ is a planar multi-graph, which is 2-connected, since the faces of $W$, including the outer face, are quadrangles or hexagons \cite{cgp-rh4mg-06}.
 Graph $\mathcal{P}(W)$ has only 2-points.
 There is a one-to-one correspondence between $d$-faces of $G'$ and $2d$-faces of $\mathcal{P}(W)$, since $\mathcal{P}(W)$ does not admit quadrangular faces with two 2-points.
-For every $2d$-face of $\mathcal{P}(W)$ there is a $d$-point that is adjacent to the vertices of the face.
+For any $2d$-face of $\mathcal{P}(W)$ there is a $d$-point that is adjacent to the vertices of the face.
 Hence, it creates a $d$-clique in the $d$-face of $G'$.
-By assumption, $k$-map graphs are simple so that there are no multi-edges.
+By assumption, $k$-map graphs are simple, such that there are no multi-edges.

-(ii) Assume that $W$ is a witness without redundant points, so that it has $O(n)$ points \cite{cgp-mg-02}.
-A planar-maximal augmentation $W^+$ of a witness $W$ can be constructed in linear time in the size of the set of vertices of $W$ if there are no \emph{duplicate} 2-points.
-For the construction of $W^+$, first partition the $d$-faces of $W$ with $d \geq 8$ by 2-paths so that only $d'$-faces with $d' \leq 6$ remain.
-This operation creates new links for the half-square, including new edges and multiple copies of an edge for $G$.
+(ii) Assume that $W$ is a witness without redundant points.
+Then it has $O(n)$ points \cite{cgp-mg-02}.
+A planar-maximal augmentation $W^+$ of a witness $W$ can be constructed in linear time in the size of the set of vertices of $W$ if there are no duplicate 2-points.
+For the construction of $W^+$, first partition the $d$-faces of $W$ with $d \geq 8$ by 2-paths such that only $d'$-faces with $d' \leq 6$ remain.
+This operation creates new links for the half-square, including new edges and thereby multiple copies of an edge for $G$.
 It generalizes the triangulation of planar graphs and the augmentation of 1-planar graphs to kite-augmented ones \cite{b-4mapGraphs-19}.
 Then add a 2-point $p'$ and links $\edge{u}{p'}$ and $\edge{p'}{v}$ if vertices $u$ and $v$ are consecutive neighbors at point $p$ if $p$ has degree at least three.
-Links $\edge{u}{p'}$ and $\edge{p'}{v}$ can be routed close to the 2-path $(u,p,v)$, so that they are uncrossed.
+Links $\edge{u}{p'}$ and $\edge{p'}{v}$ can be routed close to the 2-path $(u,p,v)$, such that they are uncrossed.
 This creates multi-edges in the half-square if there are different routes for the 2-paths.
 Finally, remove duplicate 2-points by merging 2-points in quadrangles with two vertices.
-All these steps can be done in linear time in the size $n$ of the set of vertices of $W$ if $W$ has no duplicate 2-points.
+Clearly, $H^2(W^+)$ is a supergraph of $H^2(W)=G$.
+Clearly, all taken steps can be done in linear time in the size $n$ of the set of vertices of $W$ if $W$ has no duplicate 2-points.

 \end{proof}